stmcculloch/stmcculloch-website/docs/tips-for-maximum-efficiency/optimize-time.md

 - Video games
 - Browsing Reddit

+You might also have to make some tough decisions.
+For me that was chess.
+At one point, I was spending over 1 hour every day playing chess, watching chess videos, thinking about chess, even studying chess.
+I was also pretty good at chess, and my natural instinct was to become even better.
+But taking a step back, I realized that I don't need to be better at chess.
+Chess doesn't matter, it's just a game.
+So I no longer play chess, as it just wastes time, and in most cases it just stresses me out.

 The best way to remove activities is to make them inconvenient and unsatisfying.
+I'm using [BlockSite](https://chrome.google.com/webstore/detail/blocksite-block-websites/eiimnmioipafcokbfikbljfdeojpcgbh) to prevent myself from playing chess.
+Speaking of making things unsatisfying...

 ## Make Your Phone Boring